jessepav/lacygoill-wiki-backup/vim/package_rtp.md

 ## ?

+From nickspoon on `#vim`:

+>     The benefit of vim-plug (and the older Vundle) is that it does the plugin cloning and updating for you
+>     Also, vim-plug is handy for testing plugins, because you can easily disable them temporarily by simply
+>     commenting them out of your .vimrc. **With packages you need to delete the dir** (with pathogen you could
+>     rename it with a prefix and it would be ignored)
+>     Another alternative is minpac, which works like vim-plug except it uses vim's packages under the hood.

+If we use packages instead of plugins, will it be a pain in the ass to bisect an issue located in an arbitrary plugin?

+## ?

 >     One annoyance with packages is `:helptags ALL` does not consider `opt` directories.
 Personally, I like having help documentation tags built for all packages, even optional ones.

 >     Here is an "enhanced" command, `:Helptags`: